Skip to main content

 Position the playhead at the next Keyframe by using the Option/Alt + Cmd/Ctrl + ⬅︎/ arrow hotkeys.
 Keyframes can also be filtered by selecting Layers, Attributes or selections of Keyframes.
 For example, if the position.x Attribute is selected, Keyframes on other attributes will be ignored.

-Beat Markers
+Pacing Markers

-Add guides to the Time Editor to indicate audio beats.
-Grey guides represent Beats with the blue guides marking the Bars.
-Toggle the button to enable/ disable them or use the arrow to open a disclosure window containing the options:
+Add guides to the Time Editor to indicate seconds or audio beats.
+Toggle the button to enable/disable them or use the arrow to open a disclosure window containing the following options:

 Zoom